Earthquakes on May 13, 2026

 4.4mww

-Reports of a magnitude 4.4 earthquake 13 km ENE of Hachimantai, Japan came in on May 13, 2026 at 20:01 UTC.
-At a depth of 10.0 km, the event was shallow crustal.
-Coordinates: 39.932°, 141.285°.
+This magnitude 4.4 event was detected 8 km NE of Hachimantai, Japan on May 13, 2026, with origin time 20:01 UTC.
+A small number of nearby observers (1) submitted felt reports to the USGS.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
+Coordinates: 39.942°, 141.210°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-13